 Former Dry Creek Kitchen talent Dustin Valette is rocking the food world, bringing in crowds for his contemporary Cal-global cooking and a sexy, reclaimed wood-trimmed, open kitchen ambience.
 Reservations are recommended to score a table laden with seasonally (and often weekly) changing dishes like slow cooked celeriac soup with toasted pistachios, yellow beet tartare and goat cheese meringue, or crispy skin local sable fish with MIX garden bok choy, roasted ginger dashi, toasted soba noodles and spicy kimchee purée.
 Be sure to start with hand crafted charcuterie from the custom-made curing case, and if you're feeling adventurous, tuck into the 'Trust Me' menu where Valette sends out a multi-course feast of his daily picks.

-Lodging here is unique, whether you're looking for a posh, modern retreat like the Fairmont Sonoma Mission Inn & Spa, a quaint, historic B&B amid the vineyards like the 1880 Raford Inn, or flat out luxury like Madrona Manor's classic European mansion.
-But first, be sure to explore the terrific, insider-only savings and specials on accommodations, at www.sonomacounty.com/sonoma-listings/deals.
+Lodging here is unique, whether you're looking for a posh iconic retreat like the Fairmont Sonoma Mission Inn & Spa, a quaint, historic B&B amid the vineyards like the 1880 Raford Inn, or flat out luxury like Madrona Manor's classic European mansion.
+But first, be sure to explore the terrific, insider-only savings and specials on accommodations, at sonomacounty.com/sonoma-listings/deals.
 Plus, note that many Sonoma County hotels and inns offer passes for complimentary wine tastings at dozens of nearby wineries.
-Here are two extra-special deals for this extra-romantic time of year:

 EMBRACE MOTHER NATURE